vishhvaan/website/content/post/thermostat/index.md

 {{< figuresimp src="prototype_b.jpg" alt="Prototype Board" position="right" style="float: right;width: 23%;padding-left:1%; min-width: 200px; " >}}
 Since I had a Raspberry Pi handy, I used that as the controller but this circuit could just as easily have been driven by a WiFi-enabled Arduino.
 Temperature information is obtained by a [DS18B20](https://www.adafruit.com/product/381) and relayed to the Pi with the 1-Wire protocol.
-A simple prototype board adapts the wires of the DS18B20 and also containing a LED and resistor that can be driven by a 3.3V digital signal.
+A simple prototype board adapts the wires of the DS18B20 and also contains a LED and resistor that can be driven by a 3.3V digital signal.
 I wrote a Go program (compiled for the Pi) that reads information from the temperature sensor and also drives the LED with the Raspberry Pi's GPIO when the program is active.

 A Home Assistant [command line sensor](https://www.home-assistant.io/integrations/sensor.command_line/) remotely executes the Go-based temperature reading program every 20 seconds.